DiscordGuide/discordguide.github.io/content/development.md

 So as it says, <#INSERT ID> will mention a channel, and <@INSERT ID> will mention a user.
 These will work **no matter where you are** but if someone doesn't share a server with that user, or have that server with that channel... it'll just look like <#CHANNEL-ID> not #channel.

+(These mentions for channels still break on Mobile!)

 Developer mode can be fun, and is very useful for bots and trying to report spammers but... there is no but.

 **Now time for some real developer information, and basics!**